 Student Websites and E-Mentoring

-With assistance from the Kansas Deaf-Blind Outreach program and the Helen Keller National Center for Deaf-Blindness Youths and Adults and in collaboration with Open School BC, an E-mentoring component was pilot tested with six student websites in the 2014-2015 school year.
-As a component of Inclusion Outreach’s service delivery model, secure individualized student websites are now being developed for the students we support.
-These websites are an electronic repository that provides easy access to up-to-date student-specific information for those professionals with the necessary permissions.
-For students already supported by Inclusion Outreach, the website replaces the student’s binder on the next site visit.
+With assistance from the Kansas Deaf-Blind Outreach program and the Helen Keller National Center for Deaf-Blindness Youths and Adults and in collaboration with Open School BC, a pilot project tested six student websites in the 2014-2015 school year.
+As a result, Inclusion Outreach develops password protected, secure student specific websites for the students we support at the time they are accepted.
+These websites are an electronic repository that provides easy access to up-to-date, student-specific information for those professionals who work with our students and have the necessary permissions.
+For students already supported by Inclusion Outreach, the website will replace the student’s binder.

 - E-mentoring provides service at a distance at a lower cost.